There is a cancer of corruption in Lebanon, TN & national politics;

-Other pages on this site are focused on national issues, such as censorship and our U. S. Constitution.
+Pages on this site are focused on local and national issues, such as censorship and our U. S. Constitution.
 However, political chicanery in Lebanon, Tennessee, and the State of Tennessee in many cases, are analogous to our national ills.

 Apply what you read herein, to your own locality, and take action to insist our politicians OBEY THEIR OATH of office, and simply uphold the Constitution.
 Many of our current, and long-standing problems will be remedied, and future problems, avoided.

 ~~~For those of you who may be snickering thinking I'm naïve in my quest and hope of seeing any honorable political backbone....you're wrong!
 But, someone has to expose these liars to their oath of office, if for no other reason than to get voters to rethink their allegiance.

 NOTE..........Though I was not elected, a number of my campaign for mayor plans/issues, formed since July 2020, are already being enacted...Click the tab, "More" and scroll down to "My Campaign Ideas Enacted"